 Michael played in the James Cotton Band, with whom he toured the US and Canada.
 The James Cotton Band at that time included Michael on keyboards, Matt “Guitar” Murphy (of the Blues Brothers), bassist Charles Calmese, drummer Kenny Johnson and Colin Tilton on saxophone.
 You can hear this ultimate boogie band line up on the recording “Live and On the Move” recorded live at the Shaboo Inn in Connecticut.

-Matt and Michael, The Zaitchik Brothers, won Chuck Barris’ “Gong Show” while in working in California.
-The bass player for the Gong Show band, Ray Neapolitan and guitarist Freddie Tackett joined Michael and Matt for recording sessions.
+Matt and Michael, The Zaitchik Brothers, won Chuck Barris’ “Gong Show” while working in California.
+The bass player for the Gong Show Band, Ray Neapolitan, and guitarist Freddie Tackett joined Michael and Matt for recording sessions.
 It was Jimmy Webb’s brother, Gary who engineered Michael and Matt’s sessions at Jimmy Webb’s studio.
 Charles Calmese and Kenny Johnson of the James Cotton Blues Band and the Steve Miller Band can also be heard on one of those sessions.

-After touring, Michael continued as bandleader of The Zaitchik Brothers Band; performing as a general business band for countless weddings and coroporate events.
-He was joined by amazing musical collegues such as David Fuller on drums/vocals and Ricardo Monzon on percussion.
+After touring, Michael continued as bandleader of The Zaitchik Brothers Band; performing as a general business band for countless weddings and corporate events.
+He was joined by amazing musical colleagues such as David Fuller on drums/vocals and Ricardo Monzon on percussion.
 Along with his brother Matt, other vocalists worked with him during this time, including his lovely daughters, and the gifted Athene Wilson.

 Michael's music continues to evolve.
 He regularly performs in area venues and for private functions.
-He and his wife spend their time enjoying New England and the Conneticut shoreline.
+He and his wife spend their time enjoying New England and the Connecticut shoreline.